johnmathews/johnmathews.is/README.md

 1. run `npm aux`.
 If you run `npm run build` then the search index and aloglia data will be updated and uploaded.
 Sitemap is also updated I think.

+## Chatbot

+1. run `npm run scrape` - this scrapes the live site at johnmathews.is and creates `scripts/jm.json`
+2. run `npm run embed`

 ## TODO

 I should write some context here.
 Including: